If you can answer yes to the following few questions, there’s a good chance we can help you with a home loan.

 - ID – you have at least one form of government ID, such as a passport, driver’s licence or Medicare card.

-- Country – you’re an Australian citizen or permanent resident who lives in Australia.
+- Country – you’re an Australian citizen or permanent resident of Australia or a New Zealand citizen who lives in Australia.

 - Refinancing with your plus one – you are both listed on the current property title.
 If you are both noted as owners on the title, you must both be applicants to the new loan.
 We can’t consider loans involving guarantors.